 This rise of the connected consumer has sparked a need for brands to better understand their customers’ behaviors and past histories.
 Without this understanding, brands fall short of providing highly relevant, personalized, and contextually aware offers and messages.
 A new class of solution, called a customer data platform (CDP) meets this need, enabling an always-on, always-processing golden record that facilitates a unified and complete view of the customer.

-The ability of a CDP to build this golden record is vital in a world of fragmented customer experiences and disconnected marketing technologies.
+The ability of a customer data platform to build this golden record is vital in a world of fragmented customer experiences and disconnected marketing technologies.
 Without it, brands cannot hope to understand their customers’ full array of needs, wants, behaviors, preferences, and intents – or how enterprises can remove friction from their customers’ lives and create higher value for them.
 In an age of digital transformation, it is this deep understanding of customers that will separate the leaders from the laggards.

 Digital transformation is forcing brands to remake their operating models at lightning speed or fall behind.
 Legacy brands have struggled to adapt: McKinsey recently predicted that current levels of digital disruption will shave 45 percent off incumbents’ revenue and 35 percent off their pre-tax earnings in the years ahead.
 More companies will soon feel the impact of digital disruption as well; in that same research McKinsey found that digitization has, as of early 2017, only penetrated 37 percent of all companies.